mmarius/mmarius.github.io/_pages/service.md

 layout: page
 permalink: /service/
 title: service
-description: A list of conferences I reviewed for and workshops I helped organizing
+description: A list of conferences I reviewed for and workshops I helped to organize
 nav: true
 ---